jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 considered.
 So I'm going for it, and upon completion we'll see how it does.

 ### Basis
-I'm basing the the RC1 somewhat on the [Alexander 6.5 Grendel Incursion][incursion], which is relatively light and fires the most effective general-purpose cartridge yet devised for AR15-format firearms.
-Thanks to the versatility and popularity of Eugene Stoner's modular design —the Armalite AR-15 upon which the Grendel Incursion and many other modern weapons are based—, we now have a standardized means of interchanging parts to fit the needs of the shooter.
+The RC1 design is based somewhat on the [Alexander 6.5 Grendel Incursion][incursion], which is relatively light and fires the most effective general-purpose cartridge yet devised for AR15-format firearms.
+The Incursion, however, isn't everything that I want it to be.
+It's slightly longer than I prefer for close-quarters maneuvering.
+More importantly, it still relies on the direct-impingement gas system that got M16 operators killed in Vietnam.
+But thanks to the versatility and popularity of Eugene Stoner's modular AR-15 design —upon which the M16 and the Incursion are based—, we now have a standardized means of interchanging parts to fit the needs and wants of the shooter.
 The RC1 will take advantage of this in two important ways.

 - The bolt will be cycled by a gas piston, based on the Armalite AR-180 design, which has proven substantially more reliable than direct gas impingement.
+  (Piston gas systems consistently outperform direct-impingement systems in reliability tests, as they did in a [2007 test by the U.S.Army][test-results].)

 - Other part selections, inspired by PDWs and by AR15A3-derived ultralight carbines, will serve to make the RC1 lighter and more maneuverable.